 Children at this age often experience the loss of a primary front tooth or the eruption of a first molar.
 If these children have acquired a taste for sweet foods and are consuming them on a regular basis, it places these permanent teeth at risk of dental decay.
 Hence, mothers’ should reduce the availability of sugary snacks at home by not purchasing these types of foods, and instead replace them with “tooth friendly” foods like nuts, rice crackers and fruit.

 Many mothers at this stage assume that their children are able to brush their teeth independently.
-However, mothers should still help as plaque removal may not be as effective.
+However, mothers should still help as food debris removal may not be as effective.
 As tooth brushing is done twice a day, once in the morning and once at night, caregivers may help with nightly tooth brushing and allow independent tooth brushing in the morning.
 This allows the mothers to monitor their children’s efficacy in tooth brushing and also set the tone for independent brushing as the child becomes older.

 Oral care products at this stage would still be childrens’ toothbrushes (Figure 3), however the type of toothpaste used may differ according to the child’s dentist’s recommendation.